 November 25, 2021

-It’s known that CiviCRM is great for receiving payments in – be it donations, ticket sales or membership fees, but what about automating payments out?
+CiviCRM is regular used to received payments in – donations, ticket sales or membership fees – but what about automating payments out?

-CiviSplit is a new extension set in development to let CiviCRM admins automate paying income out to multiple parties based on a set of pre-defined rules.
+CiviSplit is a set of three new beta extensions to let CiviCRM admins automate paying income out to multiple parties based on a set of pre-defined rules.
 It could split the income from a fundraising campaign between multiple charities; or share ticket sales for an event between a band and an NGO after the organiser’s costs are deducted; or even automate the payout of dividends within a worker cooperative after expenses.

 The work is being done by Matthew Wire of MJW Consulting, with support from Rich Lott of Artful Robot, and has been funded by Grant for the Web as part of a broader project looking at how to fund and support independent film online (my personal passion on the web since 1999).